haroldwongms/openshift-containerplatform/README.md

 ### azuredeploy.Parameters.json File Explained

 1.  _artifactsLocation: URL for artifacts (json, scripts, etc.)
+2.  osDiskStorageAccount: The full URL for the storage account that contains the custom OS image.
+This will have the format https://storageaccountname.blob.core.windows.net/.
+Be sure to include the / at the end.
+3.  osDiskName: The name of of the disk preceeded by the container (Folder) in which the image sits.
+Example: images/customosdisk.vhd
-2.  masterVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
+4.  masterVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
-3.  nodeVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
+5.  nodeVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
-4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and nodes (between 1 and 5 characters)
+6.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and nodes (between 1 and 5 characters)
-5.  openshiftMasterPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Master Node by
+7.  openshiftMasterPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Master Node by
-6.  infraLbPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Node Load Balancer by.
+8.  infraLbPublicIpDnsLabel: A unique Public DNS host name (not FQDN) to reference the Node Load Balancer by.
 Used to access deployed applications
-7.  masterInstanceCount: Number of Masters and Infra nodes to deploy
+9.  masterInstanceCount: Number of Masters and Infra nodes to deploy
-8.  nodeInstanceCount: Number of Nodes to deploy
+10. nodeInstanceCount: Number of Nodes to deploy
-9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 128 GB, 512 GB and 1023 GB
+11. dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 128 GB, 512 GB and 1023 GB
-10. adminUsername: Admin username for both OS (VM) login and initial OpenShift user
+12. adminUsername: Admin username for both OS (VM) login and initial OpenShift user
-11. openshiftPassword: Password for OpenShift user
+13. openshiftPassword: Password for OpenShift user
-12. cloudAccessUsername: Your Red Hat Cloud Access subscription user name
+14. cloudAccessUsername: Your Red Hat Cloud Access subscription user name
-13. cloudAccessPassword: The password for your Red Hat Cloud Access subscription
+15. cloudAccessPassword: The password for your Red Hat Cloud Access subscription
-14. cloudAccessPoolId: The Pool ID that contains your OpenShift entitlements
+16. cloudAccessPoolId: The Pool ID that contains your OpenShift entitlements
-15. sshPublicKey: Copy your SSH Public Key here
+17. sshPublicKey: Copy your SSH Public Key here
-16. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
+18. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
-17. keyVaultName: The name of the Key Vault you created
+19. keyVaultName: The name of the Key Vault you created
-18. keyVaultSecret: The Secret Name you used when creating the Secret (that contains the Private Key)
+20. keyVaultSecret: The Secret Name you used when creating the Secret (that contains the Private Key)
-19. defaultSubDomainType: This will either be xipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
+21. defaultSubDomainType: This will either be xipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
-20. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
+22. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
 If you selected xipio above, you must still enter something here but it will not be used

 ## Deploy Template